kgoebber/metpy_thebook/appendix/metpy_declarative_barbplot.md

 * This attribute can be set to a string value about where the wind barb will pivot relative to the grid point.
 Possible values include 'tip' or 'middle'.
 Default is 'middle'.

+### **mpl_args**
+* This attribute can be set to a dictionary containing keyword arguments (kwarg) valid for the various Matplotlib plotting functions to enhance how a plot is created.
+For example, you can use this attribute to set the `zorder` kwarg to alter what aspects of the your plot are on top of one another.